gaoxiangyu369/Question_Answering-QA-_System/README.md

 ### Question Classification

+The whole process in this stage can be divided as follows:

+* obtain the actual question partly in the question sentence;
+* excludes the stop words from the string;
+* for “when”, “who” and “where”, an answer type can be defined; for “what”, “how” or even there is no question words, extract the nearest word to question word to classify this question to the “when”, “who”, “where”, “number”, and “description”;

 We classify the question types base on the question words in the sentence and define six types of question that exist in our training dataset as explained below.
 If there were multiple question words exist in our question sentence, for example, clauses that start with question words, we use StanfordCoreNLP package to identify the clauses (will be label as SBAR in Part-Of-Speech (POS) tag parsing).
 Then we exclude the clauses’ token from the original question sentence and only focus on the rest of the tokens.
 As the example shown below, only “, what form of government did it adopt?” would be our question string.

 Question type | Definition